Yelp/dockersh/README.md

 amd64 platforms
 ---------------

-Compiles down into a single binary with no external dependencies - see 'Compiling dockersh' below.
+Compiles down into a single binary with no external dependencies - see 'Installation' below.

 darwin
 ------